anand-me/FacemaskFlowModel/README.md

   All data for contributions of \( Q_g \) and \( Q_m \) is organized for 9 facial features.

 - **Cell 58 to 63**: Contains data for \( alpha = -1.2 \)
-This will plot Figure 8 as shown in the manuscript.

 ---

 ## Figure 10